 This list was generated by local participants at the Heritage Landscape Identification Meeting held in Stow on April 12, 2006 and the follow-up fieldwork on May 11, 2006.
-There are undoubtedly other heritage landscapes that were not identified at the HLI meeting noted above.
+There are undoubtedly other heritage landscapes that were not identified at the HLI meeting noted above and there are both inaccuracies in this information and changes to the list that have occurred since this time.
+Minor changes have been made to the list to correct factual inaccuracies.
 The chart has two columns, the names and locations of resources are in the first; notes about resources are in the second.